dead-claudia/proposal-es-streams/README.md

 > Why "from"?
 Streams *send* values, so the values could pretty easily be seen as being *from* that stream.

 The body of the loop would survive the result of the function, and things like generator `yield`s would not be permitted.
-However, with `for await ... from`, you can `await` from within the loop body and the `await` is from the context of that body specifically.
-These are all independent of the surrounding context - `for await ... from` is valid in all contexts, not just `async` contexts.
+However, with `for async ... from`, you can `await` from within the loop body and the `await` is from the context of that body specifically.
+These are all independent of the surrounding context - `for async ... from` is valid in all contexts, not just `async` contexts.
 Note that you can't `yield` from inside the body in async generators, and you can only `await` from inside the loop body of *async* streams - the corresponding invariants are in reverse.

 It'd be roughly equivalent to the following within async functions: